What is a house survey?

 It includes photographs to make it easier to understand and highlights issues to follow up on before purchase.

-It also flags up any legal problems your conveyancer should check for you.
-You can download an example of a SAVA home condition survey here.
+It also flags any legal questions your conveyancer should check for you.
+You can download an example of a Sava Home Condition Survey below.

-The most thorough survey you can get, it provides a comprehensive analysis of the structure and condition of the property.
+Also known as a full structural survey, this is the most thorough survey you can get.
+It provides a comprehensive analysis of both the property's structure and condition.

-You can ask for the report to include projected costs and timings for any repair work.
+You can also ask the surveyor to include projected costs and timings for any repair work recommended in the report.

 The cost of your survey will vary significantly depending on the location, size and type of property.